Home » Living with Student Loans » How a Pregnancy and Kids Impact Student Loan Payments

 Another important financial consideration for new and expectant parents is their emergency fund.

-An emergency fund for a family of four should be larger than the emergency fund for a single person.
+For example, an emergency fund for a family of four should be larger than the emergency fund for a single person.

 Next Steps: